yuchen-lin/NCU_EE3051_Denoising-Of-Amyloid-PET-Images/README.md

 ### Anaconda

 By the time we finish this project, we're using Anaconda 2019.07.
 It's not required to download this specific version.
-Newr version should work just fine.
+Newer version should work just fine.

 ### Python requirements